workingmirror/blog/content/2017/05/2017-05-02-what-remains-of-edith-finch-review.md

 That's all I care to say about *What Remains of Edith Finch*.
 The game is built around a central mystery that lands like a Russian gymnast but hits like a Russian boxer, and to break that down much further would be criminal.
 It has a lot to say—more than any one game could possibly ever cover—and what it says is painful and beautiful and a necessity to see through to the end.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/what-remains-of-edith-finch-3.jpg "What Remains of Edith Finch" "What Remains of Edith Finch" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/what-remains-of-edith-finch-3.jpg "What Remains of Edith Finch" "What Remains of Edith Finch" %}

 + Deft precision in the construction of the story
 + Painstaking attention to detail throughout the house is stunning